Cortisone Shot For Acne Treatment: Benefits And Side Effects

 Whether you get pimples occasionally and want a quick fix or are experiencing a more advanced stage of acne, like nodulocystic acne, cortisone shots could be the key to gaining freedom from those zits.

 Cortisone shots are a boon to people with cystic acne.
-These shots inject steroids directly into skin lesions and help manage acne issues.
+These shots inject steroids directly into skin lesions and help manage acne breakouts.
 Using cortisone shots for acne is an effective, easy, and safe technique.
-It helps manage the inflammation and decreases the cells at the site of the lesion.
+It helps manage skin inflammation and decreases the cells at the site of the lesion, which may be especially useful for treating cystic acne.
 You can take this shot without any special preparation, and it will be done in 5 to 15 minutes.
 Though anyone can take this injection, people allergic to triamcinolone acetonide should avoid it.
 Since it is not advisable to get this done at home, you should visit a doctor to perform this procedure.

 Frequently Asked Questions